AnushkaKalra/AnushkaKalra/README.md

 ### Know more
-👩‍💻 I'm currently working on a GenAI project.
+👩‍💻 I'm currently working on a Python project.

 🧠 I'm currently learning Machine Learning.